oakmac/sublime-text-parinfer/README.md

 other non-standard circumstances.
 This is tracked at [Issue #23]; please add to that if you experience problems.

-Please take note: this is a new extension and Parinfer itself is very new.
-Please report bugs and feature requests in the [issues].

 ## License

 [ISC license]